- Since the 1960s, the global oceanic oxygen content has declined by more than 2%.

 Low evidence, medium consensus

-- Annual mean dissolved oxygen concentration in the global ocean is projected to decline by 1.5 to 4% by 2090 for all RCPs.
-This decline will be most acute below the thermocline.
+- Average annual mean dissolved oxygen concentration in the global ocean is projected to decline by 1.5 to 4% by 2090 for all RCP scenarios (equivalent to a warming of 1 to 4 ºC).
+This decline will be most acute below the thermocline away from the surface.

-- For UK shelf waters, models project that annual mean oxygen concentration will decline most strongly in North Sea regions and the Celtic Sea (5.6 to 5.9% by 2100, RCP 8.5).
-Deeper regions exposed to exchange with the open ocean (the Irish shelf and Shetland shelf) are expected to be less affected, decreasing by 2.9 to 3.1%.
+- For UK shelf waters, models project that oxygen depletion will intensify and last longer in the central North Sea and Celtic Sea, regions currently experiencing oxygen depletion.
+The mean oxygen concentration is projected to decline mostly strongly (3 to 4% by 2100) in the North Sea and Western English Channel.
+Deeper regions exposed to exchange with the open ocean (the Irish shelf and Shetland shelf) are expected to be less affected, decreasing by ~ 2 %.

 - The predicted increase in temperature over this century for UK shelf seas will lead to a decrease in dissolved oxygen through the whole water column because of reduced solubility.

-- The risk of oxygen deficiency in summer will increase because of lower oxygen levels experienced during the preceding winter and spring.
+- The risk of oxygen deficiency in summer will increase because of lower oxygen levels experienced during the preceding winter and spring, as well as transport of low oxygen waters from estuaries and potentially adjacent seas.

 - Increased rainfall and runoff would increase the risk of eutrophication and cause oxygen concentrations to locally decrease.